SamanFekri/Smail/readme.md

 ## FAQ

 - why is simple?
-because its home work of IE course and all of it made in 2 days.
+because its homework of IE course and all of it made in 2 days.

 - why is so ugly?
 because TA of this lesson make HTML, CSS and we just must build backend of project.